 Characteristics of sound blocking acoustic panels

-Fixed to walls, they come in tiles, reducing the number of people required to install it.
-In fact, only one installer is required to fit Sound Zero’s sound blocking acoustic panels, allowing an efficient installation with minimal disruption to the day-to-day running of your office, school or public establishment.
+Fixed to walls, they come in tiles, reducing the number of people required to install them.
+In fact, only one installer is required to fit Sound Zero’s sound-blocking acoustic panels, allowing an efficient installation with minimal disruption to the day-to-day running of your office, school or public establishment.

 The option to remove the acoustic panels with ease means that if you change locations, they can be simply applied elsewhere.

 - How to customise your ceilings and walls with acoustic panels

 - Keep the noise down with acoustic panels